daniel3735928559/wip-ulam/README.md

   simple distribution (maybe a binomial distribution?), rather than the sort of "peak with some noise" in the simple picture.

+* [link](#20160127-ulam-factorisations) Each Ulam number can be split uniquely into a sum of smaller ones.
+We can repeat this process until we break every Ulam number into a sum of 1s and 2s.
+When we do this, we seem to get about 38% 1s and 62% 2s.

+* [link](#20160229-modified-ulam-numbers) It probably doesn't matter whether we define the Ulam numbers as "those expressible uniquely as sums of pairs of distinct smaller Ulam numbers" or whether we drop "distinct" from this definition.

+* [link](#20160302-non-ulam-numbers) There are numbers that are not sums of two Ulam numbers.
+  Mod lambda, these live only in the middle 2/3.
+In particular, the reason for anything in [0,lambda/6] or [5lambda/6,lambda] to not be Ulam is that they all have more than 1 representation as a sum of Ulam numbers.

+* [link](#20160219-no-ulam-numbers-near-nlambda) It seems, appropriately understood, that the largest peak in the Fourier transform does control the number of representations of any given x as a+b for Ulam a and b, for x in the [0,lambda/6] or [5lambda/6,lambda]

 ### Questions

 * What is alpha?